calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 ```

 We, again, apply this function to our dataframe to compute the "valid_splits" column:

 ```python
 df_orders_products["valid_splits"] = df_orders_products.apply(
     lambda x: get_valid_splits(x["product_list"], x["product_combos"]),
     axis=1)
 ```

-Let's take a look what does for order #1:
+Let's take a look what that does for order #1:
 - The customer ordered products `[P1, P2, P3]`

 - The possible combinations of products (`len > 1`) are: